 If you are facilitating for the first time, you will need to attend a required one-hour orientation and training session.
-In Fall 2020, these orientations will be conducted remotely over Zoom.
+In Winter 2021, these orientations will be conducted remotely over Zoom.
 Several different sessions are available to accommodate different schedules.
 You will receive a follow-up email with details about these after you sign-up.

 You decide where and when to hold your Circle.
 You pick a time that that works well for your schedule.
 If you’d like some guidance, though, we can offer some tips:

 - Time: In general, the most popular start times are weekday evenings after 5:00 pm, and weekends (Saturday or Sunday).
-Keep in mind that for Fall 2020 participants may be joining from multiple time zones around the world.
-Consider scheduling your meeting between 8-11am or 8-11pm in order to accomodate participants in European, Middle East, and Asian time zones.
+Keep in mind that for Winter 2021 your participants may be joining from multiple time zones around the world.
+Consider scheduling your meeting between 8-11am or 8-10pm Eastern Time in order to accomodate participants in European, Middle Eastern, and Asian time zones.

-- Location [Please note- for Fall 2020, Conversation Circles will be conducted online]: You should pick a location which is close to campus and where you are confident there will be room for 7 people to meet and talk comfortably.
+- Location [Please note- for Winter 2021, Conversation Circles will be conducted online]: You should pick a location which is close to campus and where you are confident there will be room for 7 people to meet and talk comfortably.

 In the past, these locations have been especially popular for Conversation Circle meetings: